Unity-Technologies/SynthDet/docs/DatasetEvaluation.md

 - `docker`: Path to a Docker Registry.
 We suggest changing this parameter to pull our images on Docker Hub with a specific tag, such as `unitytechnologies/datasetinsights:0.2.0`
 - `project_id`: A Unity [project ID](https://docs.unity3d.com/Manual/SettingUpProjectServices.html).
 Example format: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx.
 - `run_execution_id`: A 7-character Run Definition ID used by Unity Simulation.
 See Unity Simulation [documentation](https://github.com/Unity-Technologies/Unity-Simulation-Docs/blob/master/doc/cli.md#argument-descriptions).
 - `access_token`: Unity Simulation access token.
+You can run `usim inspect auth` to print out the access token.
 Please see the official Unity Simulation [doc](https://github.com/Unity-Technologies/Unity-Simulation-Docs/blob/master/doc/cli.md#usim-inspect-auth) to obtain a valid access token.
 - `config`: Estimator config YAML file.
 You can use the default value which points to a YAML file packaged with our docker images.
 - `tb_log_dir`: Path to store tensorboard logs used to visualize the training progress.
 - `checkpoint_dir`: Path to store output Estimator checkpoints.
 You can use one of the checkpoints for estimator evaluation.